stlin256/VLM_Live/README.md

 ## Introduction
 <a id="introduction"></a>

 This project provides a complete web application that leverages a Vision Language Model (VLM) to perform real-time analysis of visual content.
 The application can capture video from a webcam, a video file, or use a static image as input.
 It continuously processes the visual feed, generates textual descriptions using the VLM, and displays the video stream, the model's output, and the processing FPS on a responsive web interface.
+All major settings can be configured dynamically through the web UI.

 ### Features
 <a id="features"></a>
-- **Multi-Source Input**: Supports real-time video capture from a webcam, looping playback from a video file (e.g., `.mp4`), or analysis of a static image.
+- **Multi-Source Input**: Supports real-time video capture from a webcam, looping playback from a video file, or analysis of a static image.
+- **Dynamic Web UI Configuration**: Easily switch between webcam and file input, change the file path, adjust the model's `max_new_tokens`, and modify the `prompt` directly from the web page, with changes taking effect instantly.
 - **Real-Time VLM Inference**: Continuously sends frames to the VLM for analysis and description generation.
 - **Web Interface**: A clean, responsive web UI that displays the visual source, real-time FPS, and the VLM's textual output side-by-side.
 - **Asynchronous Processing**: Utilizes multithreading to handle frame capture and VLM inference in parallel, maximizing performance.
-- **Configurable**: Easily configurable through variables at the top of the main script (`realtime_vlm_app.py`).

 ---